 - A. An individual or organization shall be assigned the responsibility of indexing and maintaining QA records. - B. The indexing system shall include, at a minimum, record retention times and the location of the record within the records system.
-These and other features of the records system shall facilitate the disposition of scheduled QA records and ensure the retrievability of any QA records entered in accordance with planned retrieval times based upon the record type. - C. Records and/or indexing system(s) shall provide sufficient information to permit identification between the record and the item(s) to which it applies.
+These and other features of the records system shall facilitate the disposition of scheduled QA records and ensure the retrievability of any QA records entered.